 For this 2010 edition, no bonuses will be awarded in intermediate sprints and stage finishes.
 Official time remains the absolute reference.

 For the points classification, intermediate sprints will be included in stages.
 The first three riders to cross the finishing line will respectively be awarded 6, 4 and 2 points.

-In total, around 2 million euros will be awarded to the teams and the riders, including 450, 000 euros for the winner of the general individual classification.
+A total of 3,2 million euros will be awarded to the teams and the riders, including 450,000 euros for the winner of the overall general classification.